daniellegruber/ts-traversal/README.md

  - (Current solution, which works, is in builtinFunctions.ts for `quantileM_vec`: if second argument has been initialized as matrix, extract data as vector and pass to function.)
  - However, in other cases, we want to preserve the matrix structure despite one dimension being "flat."

-# Current limitations/works in progess (03/11/23)
+# Current limitations/works in progess (03/23/23)
-- cell_test — problem with new addition to modifyCode.ts
+- In power_matrix, in i_negative test fails
+  - However, matlab output for this test in different when running in Grace vs running on my PC - the former yields a "matrix is close to singular" error whereas the latter yields the same result as the C code
+  - Why is this?
+Is it because of different MATLAB versions?

 # Under the hood
 ### cleanOctaveC.ts